unicarehealth/octicons/README.md

 		];
 ```

-2) include the following in your layout.phtml (before writing headStyle to the page):
+2) Include the following in your layout.phtml (before writing headStyle to the page):
 ```
 $this->headStyle()->prependStyle($this->icons()->getCss());
 ```

-3) use as follows within any of your .phtml files:
+3) Use as follows within any of your .phtml files:
 echo $this->icons()->{name}->toSVG(options);

 ```